LukeShortCloud/rootpages/markdown/openstack.md

 * `br-vlan` = This should exist on the "network" (when using bare-metal) and "compute" nodes.
 It is used for self-service networks.
 * `br-vxlan` = This should exist on the "network" and "compute" nodes.
 It is used for self-service networks.

-Download and install the latest stable OpenStack Ansible suite from GitHub.
+Download and install the latest stable OpenStack-Ansible suite from GitHub.

 ```
 # apt-get install git